Graduate Student Resources

 Denial of Degree

-In the event that a student does not meet the requirements for their degree program and is denied graduation, the Graduate Support Office will send the student and appropriate department faculty and advisors a notice identifying the issues which prevented graduation.
-The student must submit a new online graduation application for the new term of graduation by the application deadline for that term.
-The student should work with the academic department to successfully reconcile the issues which prevented the previous term's graduation.
-In addition, the student must be registered for two (2) graduate hours in the semester of re-application for graduation.
+In the event that a student does not meet the requirements for their degree program and is denied graduation, the Graduate Support Office will send the student and appropriate program advisors a letter identifying the issues which prevented graduation.
+Denied students must submit a new Application for Degree for the new term of graduation by the application deadline in that semester.
+The student should work with their program advisors to successfully reconcile the issues which prevented the previous term's graduation.

 Letters of Completion

 If students need formal verification that they have successfully completed all degree requirements prior to receiving their diploma (often for employment purposes), they may request a Letter of Completion from the College.
-This letter specifies that the student has finished all the requirements for the degree and lists the date the degree will be conferred on.
-Students may complete the Request for Letter of Completion form and submit it to the Graduate Support Office (EDU 320).
+This letter states that the student has finished all the requirements for their degree and lists the date the degree will be conferred on.
+Students must complete the Request for Letter of Completion Form and submit it to the Graduate Support Office (EDU 320).
 The Letter of Completion is signed by the student's Department Chair, the College Dean, the COEDU Graduate Support Office, the Office of Graduate Studies, and the University Registrar and receives the university's seal.

-Letters of completion requests are processed and completed once the final certification process is completed for the student.
-The Graduate Support Office will complete the final certification process approximately 4-6 weeks after final grades are released by the Registrar.
-To be certified for their degree, students must have completed all degree requirements listed in the General Information section above, which may include completing comprehensive exams, defending the thesis or dissertation, and/or submitting ETD paperwork (related to the thesis or dissertation) to the Office of Graduate Studies.
-Once the Letter of Completion has been fully processed, it will be mailed to the student at the address provided on the form with an additional (unofficial) copy emailed to the student.
+Letter of Completion requests are processed once the final degree certification process is completed for the student.
+The Graduate Support Office completes the final certification process approximately 4-6 weeks after final grades are released by the Registrar.
+To be certified for their degree, students must have completed all degree requirements listed in the General Graduation Requirements section above, which may include completing comprehensive exams, defending the thesis or dissertation, and/or submitting ETD paperwork (for the thesis or dissertation) to the Office of Graduate Studies.
+Once the Letter of Completion has been fully signed and processed, it will be mailed to the student at the address provided on the form with an additional (unofficial) copy emailed to the student.
 Students may also pick up the letter in person from the Graduate Support Office.
-Please allow six (6) to ten (10) business days for a request for Letter of Completion to be processed once the final certification is complete for the student.
+Please allow 6-10 business days for a Letter of Completion request to be processed once the final certification process is complete for the student.

-NOTE: Once transcripts reflect the degree earned, a Letter of Completion will longer be available.
-The final transcript and/or diploma serve as proof of completion.
+Note: Once transcripts reflect the degree earned, a Letter of Completion will longer be available.
+The final transcript and/or diploma serve as proof of degree completion.

 Ordering Transcripts

 Students may order official transcripts reflecting their academic record and final degree through the Registrar's Office.
 Please note that a student’s academic record can only be released upon authorization of the student.
 Students that still have access to MyUSF after graduation can order transcripts directly through MyUSF.
-Former students and alumni can use the Transcript Request Form or visit the Office of the Registrar's website for more information.
-If students prefer to pick up their transcript in person, they may bring a completed Transcript Request form to the Registrar's Office (Tampa campus - SVC 1034).
+Former students and alumni can order an official transcript through the Parchment website.
+If students prefer to pick up their transcript in person, they may complete a Transcript Request Form and bring the completed form to the Registrar's Office (Tampa campus - SVC 1034).

 By law, the request must include the student’s signature and date.
 For transcripts to be issued, the student must have no financial obligations to the University.
 Please note that if you are ordering a transcript prior to the completion of the final degree certification process, you must check the box asking that your transcript be delayed until the final degree has been posted.